ContinuumRoboticsLab/tdcr-modeling/README.md

 	cmake -DCMAKE_BUILD_TYPE=Release ..
 	make

-Afterwards, you can execute the code by running the executable "tdcr-modeling".
+Afterwards, you can execute the code by running the executable "./tdcr-modeling".

 ### More Information